LabKey/labkey-api-python/docs/api_wrapper.md

 - Example: 'www.labkey.org'

 **Container_path**
 - This is the path to the targeted project, folder, or subfolder in a LabKey Server instance.
-It is similar to a file path.
-Only absolute paths can be inputted.
+This path will be used as the default container path for all API requests, you can override this default by passing a container_path to any API method you are using.
 - Example: 'Project/Folder/Subfolder'

 **context_path**